Explain the functions of Session Layer.

 Session Establishment

-The session layer’s primary function is to provide and establish connections between communicating users, known as sessions.
-It can transfer the data over these sessions in a reliable and orderly way.
+The session layer's primary function is establishing connections between communicating users, known as sessions.
+It provides reliable and orderly data transfer over these established sessions.

 Normal Data Transfer